tomasmark79/MarkWareVCMake/README.md

 Usage: ./TemplateRenamer.sh <old_lib_name> <new_lib_name> <old_standalone_name> <new_standalone_name>
 ```

+### ToDo

+I still want to add:
+- 🚧 add installation CMake configuration
+- prepare list of commands for CLI-only workflow
+- port to MS Windows family OS
+- include some other features useful for developers

 ### My Code Codex

 I use capital letters at the beginning of words for naming all new folders and files.
 One exception: No capital letter in the "include" folder is intentional!

-### Inspirations and help for you

-I drew inspiration from the following projects:
+### I drew inspiration from the following projects

 - [ModernCppStarter](https://github.com/TheLartians/ModernCppStarter)
 - [PackageProject.cmake](https://github.com/TheLartians/PackageProject.cmake)
 - [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake)
 - [CPMLicenses.cmake](https://github.com/cpm-cmake/CPMLicenses.cmake.git)
 -
 Thanks to Sleepy Monax for Mac OS feedback.

 ---